step-/gtkmenuplus/docs/menu_configuration_file_format.md

     item=item_description

 Denotes the `item_description` to show in the menu.
-An underscore as part of item description indicates that the following letter is the mnemonic (the keyboard accelerator) for the menu item.
+An underscore as part of item description indicates that the next letter is the mnemonic (the keyboard accelerator) for the menu item.

 A mnemonic can also be added via global formatting, cf. `format=`.